Wheelchair Seating & Positioning Guide

 The principle in which a material allows the body to compress or “sink” into it and the material conforms to the body’s shape to provide further pressure redistribution and reduction of peak pressures.

-Some copy about the importance of cushion geometry.
 Click on the links below to learn more about each style of cushion geometry along with the benefits and considerations associated with each.

 There are different components associated with contoured cushions.
 Click on each geometric component to learn more.

 Understand the available mediums when choosing a cushion.
 No matter the geometry, the quality of the medium will affect the application of the cushion.
 Each has benefits and considerations, click on each medium to learn more.

 What are some things I need to consider when looking at each cushion medium?

 Each medium has different properties, making them lighter or heavier.

 Each medium has different qualities that make them more or less supportive, which impacts how long a patient can sit in their wheelchair, ease of transfers, and pelvic posture when weakness is present.

 Remember to think of the functional and postural goals of your client!

 Foam is not foam is not foam!
 The quality and properties of foam, or any cushion medium, affect the application and effectiveness of a cushion.
 Be an advocate for your clients and choose QUALITY products!